nycrecords/hyrax-ansible/README.md

 ## Software versions

 Most software in the provided roles is installed using yum or apt from the default distribution repositories.
 The software version will depend on the distribution and release.
+For example, version 7 or 8 of Tomcat might be installed.

 However, some software is installed at a specific version:

 * Java 1.8 (OpenJDK)
 * Fedora Repository 4.7.5
-* Tomcat 7